 Degree in International and Diplomatic Studies at Gorizia, University of Trieste.
 He has worked in the field of international cooperation in Bosnia Herzegovina, Montenegro, Serbia and Kosovo and has written numerous reports published in the Italian daily and weekly press.
 He has been an editor at Osservatorio Balcani e Caucaso since 2001.

-Expert Wikipedian, besides his volunteer work he has collaborated with Wikimedia Italy and Wikimedia Foundation.
+Master's degree in Law, expert Wikipedian, besides his volunteer work he has collaborated with Wikimedia Italy and Wikimedia Foundation.
 He has collaborated as an editor with Sanbaradio, the student radio of Trento, and as a photojournalist with Corriere del Trentino, the local edition of Corriere della Sera.
 After a first collaboration with OBCT in 2017, since 2018 he is Resource Centre & Wiki Curator.
 He is on Twitter as @ncaranti.

 MA degree in Political and Social Communication at the University of Milan, journalist since 2009, he attended the European Project Design course at the International University of Venice - AICCRE Centre.
 He has worked as a press officer for various public and private bodies, as well as for non profit organisations.
 Since 2011 he is in charge of journalistic communication tasks for the main Italian blood donors associations (AVIS) and he is editor-in-chief at Nurant Illustration Mag.
 He dived into data journalism as a self-taught student, in order to gain expertise in new practices and tools.
 He works for OBCT since 2019, contributing to the European Data Journalism Network and Panelfit projects.
 He tweets as @_federicocaruso